-Getting start with Rentastic is designed to be quick, and simple.
+Getting started with Rentastic is designed to be quick, and simple.
 In a matter of minutes, you can be up and running, classifying transactions like a pro.
+Let’s get on to a quick start!

 Creating an account is about as simple as you’d think.
 Head on over to the Register page, and create an account using your email and password.